KDE/documentation-develop-kde-org/content/hig/patterns-content/form.md

 ![Using a separator to group controls](/hig/Form4.png)

-To create even stronger separation, you can add subtiles for groups of controls.
+To create even stronger separation, you can add subtitles for groups of controls.
 Subtitles are left aligned with the longest label of their group.